Procedural Knowledge Learning¶

 - Knowledge can change after the learning episode Semantic knowledge can be modified by the agent.
 Different semantic knowledge can effect different problem-solving, in which case a rule based on the original problem-solving would be incorrect.

-- Justification for a memory recall is opaque to agent EBC does not have access to the reasoning behind why a piece of knowledge was recalled from a memory system.
+- Justification for a memory recall is opaque to agent EBBS does not have access to the reasoning behind why a piece of knowledge was recalled from a memory system.
 For example, consider the case of a semantic memory that is recalled because it has the highest level of activation at a particular time.
 In a future situation, the same semantic memory may not be the most active, in which case something else would be recalled and different problem-solving could occur.
 Because of that possibility, the original rule is not guaranteed to produce the same result and hence has the potential to be incorrect.
 (Note that this can also occur with episodic memory queries.)

-- Knowledge from semantic or episodic memory recalled directly into the substate is considered local To understand why this is a problem, remember that a chunk’s conditions are based on the conditions in the explanation trace that tested knowledge linked to a superstate.
+- Knowledge from semantic or episodic memory recalled directly into the substate is considered local To understand why this is a problem, remember that a chunk’s conditions are based on the conditions in the behavior trace that tested knowledge linked to a superstate.
 (See operational analysis for more information.)
 If semantic or episodic memory is recalled directly into the substate, then any conditions that test that recalled knowledge is considered local to the substate and will not be included as a condition in the chunk.
 So, even though the substate reasoning required some piece of semantic knowledge to exist, the chunk will not require it.
 And, since the learned rule is not incorporating some of the reasoning and constraints that involved the recalled knowledge, the rule may be over-general.
 To avoid this situation, an agent can retrieve the knowledge in a higher-level state rather than the substate in which the rule is learned.

 Learning from Instruction¶